A Theory of Dichotomous Valuation with Applications to Variable Selection: Introduction

-\section{INTRODUCTION}
+An econometric or statistical model may undergo a marginal gain if we admit a new variable to the model, and a marginal loss if we remove an existing variable from the model.
+Assuming equality of opportunity among all candidate variables, we derive a valuation framework by the expected marginal gain and marginal loss in all potential modeling scenarios.
+However, marginal gain and loss are not symmetric; thus, we introduce three unbiased solutions.
+When used in variable selection, our new approaches significantly outperform several popular methods used in practice.
+The results also explore some novel traits of the Shapley value.

+\section{Introduction}

-The problem with which we are concerned relates to the following typical situation: when modeling data, we attempt to use a formula to simplify the underlying process that has been operating to produce the data.
-For it to be useful, the formula or model should not only help us to better understand the underlying structure of the variables in the specific past but also be predictive in a non-specific situation in the future.
-Ideally, it should perform well under multiple scenarios.
+The problem we address relates to the following typical situation: when modeling data, we attempt to use a formula to simplify the underlying process that has been operating to produce the data.
+To be useful, the formula or model should not only help us better understand the underlying structure of the variables in the specific past, but also be predictive in a non-specific situation in the future.
+Ideally, the model should perform well under multiple scenarios.
 In general, the variables may be interdependent.
-Some variables may even explain another one; thus, the explained one is highly superfluous.
-Others may be entirely irrelevant to the underlying process.
-Selection of the right variables or features in modeling and forecasting the underlying process is one of the most fundamental problems in statistics, econometrics, and machine learning.
+Some variables may even explain another one, making the explained one superfluous.
+Other variables may be entirely irrelevant to the underlying process.
+Selecting the right variables or features is one of the most fundamental processes in statistics, econometrics, and machine learning.
+Also, people subconsciously select data for their daily personal or business decision-making.
+This paper argues that we can improve the selection accuracy by dichotomously evaluating the behavioral bias in the data selection process.